 Our Final Verdict

 The choice may not always be clear.
 Yet, we recommend entrepreneurs to look beyond ROI and consider making a decision about campaigns dependent on the total value they bring to your business.
-Both Google Ads vs Facebook Ads can help you from building brand awareness to reaching potential clients or getting more leads, conversions, and purchase.
+Both Google Ads vs Facebook Ads can help you from building brand awareness to reaching potential clients or getting more leads, conversions, and purchases.

 Simply put, Google Ads will help you find new clients with a greater return on your investment, whereas Facebook Ads will help your customers find and explore your brand, which ultimately is generating better ROI in the run.